Pandemic’s deadliest month in US ends with signs of progress

 Deaths do not move in perfect lockstep up or down with the infection curve.
 They are a lagging indicator, because it can take a few weeks for people to get sick and die from COVID-19.

-The number of shots dispensed in the week and a half since Biden’s inauguration has been running at close to 1.5 million per day on average, well over the president’s oft-stated goal of 1 million per day.
-More than 5.6 million Americans have received the required two doses, the CDC said.
+The number of shots dispensed in the week and a half since Biden’s inauguration has been running at around 1.3 million per day on average, well over the president’s oft-stated goal of 1 million per day.
+More than 5.9 million Americans have received the required two doses, the CDC said.

+However, the CDC reported Monday that many nursing home workers are not getting their shots when doses are first offered.

+Researchers looked at more than 11,000 nursing homes and other such facilities that had at least one vaccination clinic between mid-December and mid-January.
+While 78% of residents got at least one shot, only 37.5% of staff members did.
+Surveys suggest some nursing home workers are skeptical of the shots’ effectiveness and don’t think viruses spread easily from them to the people they care for.

 Three mutated variants of the virus from Britain, South Africa and Brazil have been detected in the U.S. The British one spreads more easily and is believed to be deadlier, but the South Africa one is prompting even more concern because of early indications that vaccines may not be as protective against it.